-The SIL budget is released into your NDIS Plan once the NDIA approves the RoC.
+The SIL budget is released into your NDIS Plan once your RoC is approved.

 *TIP: As you can see, there are a lot of steps involved in getting SIL funding in your NDIS Plan.
 This is why it’s extremely useful to have Support Coordination funding in your NDIS Plan so a Support Coordinator can help navigate the process and liaise with providers on your behalf.